PLEASE SHARE ELECTRONICALLY ♻ DO

 breeding of more pets—while thousands of unwanted ones are being euthanized—makes

 sense on more than an environmental level.
-Pet population control can help just
+I absolutely love dogs, but I don’t lose sight of the fact that pet population control can

 Move to a more temperate climate.
 I know...easier said than done, but the